FlickType/FlickTypeKit/README.md

 if FlickType.handle(userActivity) { return }
 ```

-### Earlier watchOS versions
-If you wish to support users on watchOS 6 and earlier, please see the other branches of this repository.

 ### Help & support
  - The sample app contains implementations for both SwiftUI & WatchKit.
  - Join our [Discord](https://discord.gg/MFyvmhe)